 1.3.1 From August 2013, the Care Inspectorate and Education Scotland began a programme of joint inspections of nursery classes and pre-school centres.
 The outcomes from these inspections are reported publicly in one report produced jointly by both scrutiny bodies.
 In each report there will still be separate evaluations of both the Quality Indicators considered by Education Scotland and the Care Standards considered by the Care Inspectorate.
-One joint inspection (Fossoway Pre-School Group) has been published since the previous version of this report.
+Two joint inspections (Honeypot Children's Nursery - Luncarty and Letham Primary School) have been published since the previous version of this report.